geogardenclub/geogardenclub.github.io/docs/motivation.md

 Geo Garden Club is designing and implementing collaborative technologies to improve the efficiency and effectiveness of home gardeners.
 :::

-## Food security, home gardens, and AGC
+## Food security, home gardens, and GGC

 Food security, as defined by the [United Nations’ Committee on World Food Security](https://www.fao.org/home/en/), means that all people, at all times, have physical, social, and economic access to sufficient, safe, and nutritious food that meets their food preferences and dietary needs for an active and healthy life.
 In the coming decades, food security will become an increasingly critical issue due to population growth in combination with climate change, the latter of which which will negatively impact agricultural water availability, arable land availability, and the diversity and distribution of agricultural plant, insect, and animal species ([Kwasek, 2012](https://ageconsearch.umn.edu/record/143167/files/10%20EP%204%202012-11.pdf)).